Nokia 8 Pro, Nokia 10: Everything You Need To Know

 Nokia is making a comeback and it’s not solely focused on bringing back the 3310 series.
-This year, the phone manufacturing company is set to release three flagship smartphones that are expected to be at par with Apple, Samsung and Google’s current offerings.
+This year, the phone manufacturing company is set to release three flagship smartphones that are expected to be at par with Apple, Samsung, and Google’s current offerings.

 The reason why Nokia’s 3310 series worked is because of its durability and long battery life.
-Smartphone users are evolving and are looking for better features and others are learning to separate functionalities like lifestyle use and work.
-With Nokia’s flagship smartphones this 2018, HMD Global, the company that brought Nokia mobile back, is planning to make another disruption in the market.
+Smartphone users are evolving and are looking for better features, and others are learning to separate functionalities like lifestyle use and work.
+With Nokia’s flagship smartphones in 2018, HMD Global, the company that brought Nokia mobile back, is planning to make another disruption in the market.

-Nokia 8 Pro/ Nokia 10
+Nokia 8 Pro/Nokia 10

 There are still few confirmations about the name, but many suspect that the new Nokia 8 Pro is actually the renamed version of the supposed Nokia 10.
-Because of a couple of rumors, it is believed that Nokia 10 will not launch at all and will be introduced as the Nokia 8 Pro instead.
-According to TechRadar, the new Nokia 8 Pro will have a Penta-lense, “featuring Carl Zeiss optics.
+Due to a couple of rumors, it is believed that Nokia 10 will not launch at all and will be introduced as the Nokia 8 Pro instead.
+According to TechRadar, the new Nokia 8 Pro will have a Penta-lense, featuring Carl Zeiss optics.
 Having the Penta-lens setup could also be the reason for the “Pro” rename.
 With the Carl Zeiss patented technology, the new offering may also have rotating lenses and impressive zoom features.

 Nokia 9 could now be the Nokia 8 Pro instead, come with penta-lens camera https://t.co/qgM0KsoQ8J @RikHenderson pic.twitter.com/l8q87HumFu